AyaanKhan1576/Data-Structures-Lab-Tasks/README.md

 # Data Structures Lab Assignments

-This repository contains C++ implementations and documentation for various data structures and algorithms, organized by weekly lab assignments for a university-level Data Structures course.
+This repository contains C++ implementations and documentation for various Data Structures, organized by weekly lab assignments for FAST NUCES Islamabad (Summer 2024)

 ## Structure
 Each folder (`Lab01`, `Lab02`, ..., `Lab13`) corresponds to a specific lab session.
 Inside each folder, you will find: